 The most common type of FSA is used to pay for healthcare expenses.
 Another variation covers dependent care expenses.

-The limit was raised for 2015 to account for inflation.
+The limit has been raised a couple times to account for inflation.

 How a Healthcare FSA works